Vishalkaman/angular-pract/angular-todo-app/README.md

 1. Create todo module with todo routing module
 2. Create components for todo list and todo item
 3. Create service for todo list
-4. Connect todo list and todo item components with service
+4. Connect todo list and todo item components with servic